azhou5211/posture_bois/README.md

 ## Installation and Setup

-**<ins>Quick Info</ins>**

-* Testing was implemented mainly on our 'modules' folder where we have all of our back-end source code.
-* For testing we excluded files from our 'app' folder as it consisted mainly of HTML templates.
-We did not implement testing on routes.py.
-* We have achieved a 100% coverage using unit tests for all our back-end python files.
-This can be seen in our coverage reports and Codecov.
-* You may choose to run the app locally or via the website link.

-**<ins>Installation</ins>**

 This tutorial will allow you to run the code locally on your own machine!
 *It is recommended that you create a new conda environment (if you have conda) or a new virtual environment before installation.*